microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 This example shows how to interactively authenticate to Microsoft Entra ID using an access token.

-For more information on how to get or create access token, see [Request an access token](https://learn.microsoft.com/graph/auth-v2-user#3-request-an-access-token).
+For detailed instructions on obtaining or creating an access token, see [Request an access token](https://learn.microsoft.com/graph/auth-v2-user#3-request-an-access-token).

 ### Example 4: Delegated access: Using device code flow